Anglo-Hindu law: Colebrooke's Two Schools of Law

 Colebrooke was appointed to the East India Company in 1782.
 He was skilled at Sanskrit and developed his own conception of the nature and function of Hindu law.
 Colebrooke led the English in fixing an interpretation of variation in legal texts and this eventually became standard in the British courts in India.
 He suggested that regional variations or differences existed in India, leading to various interpretations of the same text.

 The term "school of law" as it applies to legal opinions of India was first used by Colebrooke.
 Colebrooke established only two schools that were marked by a vital difference of opinion: those who follow the Mitakshara and those who follow the Daya Bhaga.
 The Daya Bhaga and the Mitakshara differ in the most vital points because each applied different principles.
 First, the Daya Bhaga treated religious efficacy as the ruling canon in determining the order of succession, rejecting the preference of agnates to cognates.
 Secondly, the Daya Bhaga denies the doctrine that property is by birth, the cornerstone of the joint family system.
 Thirdly, the brothers of the joint family system in the Daya Bhaga recognize their right to dispose of their shares at their pleasure.
-Fourthly, the Daya Bhaga recognizes the right of a widow to succeed her husband's share.
+Fourthly, the Daya Bhaga recognises the right of a widow to succeed her husband's share.

 Colebrooke's assumed that the commentaries on Hindu legal texts were the works of "lawyers, juriscouncils and lawgivers", and that these texts were actual law of India before the arrival of Islam, an assumption later scholars found as flawed.
 Moreover, the British made a false analogy between Hindu law and Muslim law.
 The British were familiar with the latter, from other British colonies in Africa and the Middle East, as well as having initially worked as agents of the rulers of Mughal Empire.
 As a result, Colebrooke sought from Hindu texts and yielded a Hindu law to match what were thought of as the schools of Muslim law.

 In Colebrooke's view each school had fixed "doctrines" and English judges therefore needed access to the reasons and arguments by which each school supported their doctrine.
 When Indian scholars could not provide the texts that demonstrated this, European methods were used.
 After Jones announced that he intended to provide Hindus with their own laws through the mediation of English judges assisted by court appointed pandits, a legal code was in practice.
 The British sought consistency over time and this created a case law based on precedent.